 - Construction and rectification of wills and trusts;

 - Advising on the taxation of estates, particularly in relation to inheritance tax planning.

-James has substantial experience in Property matters, and is regularly instructed on behalf of landlords in relation to residential and commercial property disputes.
-Recent experience includes:
+James has substantial experience in Property and property-related matters and is regularly instructed on behalf of landlords and trustees in relation to residential and commercial property disputes.